 8. Have discipline and follow your plan/strategy:

 Do not get distracted if your portfolio starts performing too well or too bad in the first few months of investing.
-Many people increase their investment amount just in few weeks if they see their stock doing too well, and ends up losing in long run.
+Many people increase their investment amount just in few weeks if they see their stock doing too well, and ends up losing in the long run.

 Similarly, many people exit the market soon and are not able to get profits when their stocks start performing.
 Have discipline and follow your strategy.